Reinhard-Pilz-Dynatrace/2025-Mrofrep/_lab_guides_/content/01_setup/01_fork_repository/index.md

 ## Fork the GitHub Repository

-The demo application of todays session is located on [GitHub](https://github.com/Reinhard-Pilz-Dynatrace/2025-Mrofrep).
+The demo application of todays session is located on [GitHub](https://github.com/dynatrace-ace/Perform-2025-automating-and-intergrating-opentelemetry).

-> Note: update link after dry run

 You will need to fork that repository to your own GitHub Account in order to launch it.